 There are reasons to be hopeful, she says.
 For instance, the Cleveland Clinic has invested $60 million in a functional medicine center that’s lowering overall cost of care, while other forward-looking medical institutions, such as Kaiser and Stanford, are actively looking for ways to change and improve care.

-“I think we could see insurance paying for this type of care in the next few years, easily,” Berzin says.
+“I think we could see insurance paying for this type of care in the next few years, easily,” Dr. Berzin says.
 “They’re already understanding that they have to innovate in order to survive.”

-While the vision of the future of healthcare is still somewhat blurry, Berzin is optimistic that functional medicine will make its way into medical training and insurance plans, and hopes that they can knock that 17 years down closer to ten.
+While the vision of the future of healthcare is still somewhat blurry, Dr. Berzin is optimistic that functional medicine will eventually make its way into medical training and insurance plans, and hopes that they can knock that 17 years down closer to ten.

-It’s clear to us that functional medicine — which, in short, is an approach to medicine that focuses on prevention and root-cause treatment — should be the standard of healthcare, but unfortunately that’s not the case in the United States.
-As a young college grad with a background in public health, Robin Berzin also understood the power of functional medicine, and made it her life’s mission to change the healthcare landscape.
+- As a young college grad with a background in public health, Robin Berzin became passionate about the power of functional medicine to prevent disease, and made it her life’s mission to change the healthcare landscape.

-With that goal in mind, she founded Parsley Health, the only primary care medical practice that takes a functional medicine approach to health.
-That means that each Parsley Health member gets a personalized plan that includes things like a nutrition guide, mental health support, supplement guidance, and a health coach.
-The idea is to help people feel get rid of chronic disease and feel better in the long-term, and not just to treat symptoms.
-In terms of when the Parsley Health approach will be the rule and not the exception, Dr. Berzin tells us that while the average time for new knowledge to be incorporated into medical practice is 17 years, she’s hopeful that Parsley Health can work it’s way into the mainstream in ten.
+- In terms of when the Parsley Health approach will be the rule and not the exception, Dr. Berzin tells us that while the average time for new knowledge to be incorporated into medical practice is 17 years, she’s hopeful that Parsley Health can work its way into the mainstream in ten.

 You can also listen to an audio version of our interview with Robin Berzin on The WellBe Podcast.